-Under New Mountain Guardian's dividend reinvestment plan, if a Non-U.S. stockholder owns shares of New Mountain Guardian's common stock registered in the Non-U.S. stockholder's own name, the Non-U.S. stockholder will have all cash distributions automatically reinvested in additional shares of New Mountain Guardian's common stock unless it opts out of the dividend reinvestment plan by delivering a written notice to the plan administrator prior to the record date of the next dividend or distribution.
+Under New Mountain Finance's dividend reinvestment plan, if a Non-U.S. stockholder owns shares of New Mountain Finance's common stock registered in the Non-U.S. stockholder's own name, the Non-U.S. stockholder will have all cash distributions automatically reinvested in additional shares of New Mountain Finance's common stock unless it opts out of the dividend reinvestment plan by delivering a written notice to the plan administrator prior to the record date of the next dividend or distribution.
 See "Dividend Reinvestment Plan".
-If the distribution is a distribution of New Mountain Guardian's investment company taxable income, is not designated by New Mountain Guardian as a short-term capital gain dividend or interest-related dividend, if applicable, and is not effectively connected with a U.S. trade or business of the Non-U.S. stockholder (or, if required by an applicable income tax treaty, is not attributable to a U.S. permanent establishment of the Non-U.S. stockholder), the amount distributed (to the extent of New Mountain Guardian's current or accumulated earnings and profits) will be subject to withholding of federal income tax at a 30% rate (or lower rate provided by an applicable income tax treaty) and only the net aftertax amount will be reinvested in New Mountain Guardian's common stock.
-If the distribution is effectively connected with a U.S. trade or business of the Non-U.S. stockholder (and, if required by an applicable income tax treaty, is attributable to a U.S. permanent establishment of the Non-U.S. stockholder), the full amount of the distribution generally will be reinvested in New Mountain Guardian's common stock and will nevertheless be subject to federal income tax at the ordinary income rates applicable to U.S. persons.
-The Non-U.S. stockholder will have an adjusted tax basis in the additional shares of New Mountain Guardian's common stock purchased through the plan equal to the amount of the reinvested distribution.
-The additional shares will have a new holding period commencing on th
+If the distribution is a distribution of New Mountain Finance's investment company taxable income, is not designated by New Mountain Finance as a short-term capital gain dividend or interest-related dividend, if applicable, and is not effectively connected with a U.S. trade or business of the Non-U.S. stockholder (or, if required by an applicable income tax treaty, is not attributable to a U.S. permanent establishment of the Non-U.S. stockholder), the amount distributed (to the extent of New Mountain Finance's current or accumulated earnings and profits) will be subject to withholding of federal income tax at a 30% rate (or lower rate provided by an applicable income tax treaty) and only the net after-tax amount will be reinvested in New Mountain Finance's common stock.
+If the distribution is effectively connected with a U.S. trade or business of the Non-U.S. stockholder (and, if required by an applicable income tax treaty) is attributable to a U.S. permanent establishment of the Non-U.S. stockholder (and, if required by an applicable income tax treaty, is attributable to a U.S. permanent establishment of the Non-U.S. stockholder (and, if required by an applicable income tax at the ordinary income rates applicable to U.S. persons.
+The Non-U.S. stockholder will have an adjusted tax basis in the additional shares of New Mountain Finance's common stock and will nevertheless be subject to federal income tax at the ordinary income rates applicable to U.S. persons.
+The Non-U.S. stockholder wi